-The research questions of this work address both the training of interpretable ML models using FL, and the explanation methods applied to ML models trained via FL.
-Furthermore, the questions were categorized into two groups:
+The research questions of this work address the training of interpretable ML models using FL and the explanation methods applied to ML models trained via FL.
+Furthermore, we categorized the research questions into two groups:

-\subsubsection{Methodological advances}
+\subsubsection{Methodological Advances}

-\begin{itemize} \item Which interpretable ML models can be trained via FL? \item What are existing methods to train interpretable ML models via FL? \item Are there explanation methods that take into account that the ML model was trained via FL? \item Has any work proposed an FL method that takes into account the ulterior application of explanation methods? \item For what subtypes of FL have methods been proposed to a) learn interpretable ML models; b) explain the outputs of ML models? \end{itemize}
+\begin{itemize} \item Which interpretable ML models can be trained via FL? \item What are existing methods to train interpretable ML models via FL? \item Are there explanation methods that take into account that the ML model was trained via FL? \item Has any study proposed an FL method that takes into account the ulterior application of explanation methods? \item For what subtypes of FL have methods been proposed to a) learn interpretable ML models; b) explain the outputs of ML models? \end{itemize}

-\subsubsection{Experimental results}
+\subsubsection{Experimental Results}

-\begin{itemize} \item In which contexts (fields of application) have results been obtained regarding FL and XAI? \item Under what conditions does training a model via FL affect a) its interpretability? b) the obtained explanations? \item Has any work compared the effects of FL on the interpretability of the resulting models against a centralized learning algorithm? \item Has any work compared the explanations obtained from a model trained via FL against a centralized learning algorithm? \end{itemize}
+\begin{itemize} \item In which contexts (fields of application) have FL and XAI been jointly evaluated? \item Under what conditions does training a model via FL affect a) its interpretability? b) the obtained explanations? \item Has any study compared the effects of FL on the interpretability of the resulting models against a centralized learning algorithm? \item Has any study compared the explanations obtained from a model trained via FL against a centralized learning algorithm? \end{itemize}